 [See also: U of Michigan Health System, Omnicell report patient data breach.]

 The Health Information Technology for Economic and Clinical Health Breach Notification Rule requires covered entities to report an impermissible use or disclosure of protected health information, or a breach of 500 individuals or more to the Secretary of HHS and the media within 60 days after the discovery of the breach.
 Smaller breaches affecting fewer than 500 individuals must be reported to the Secretary on an annual basis.

-Topics: Electronic Health Records, Privacy and Security, Department of Health & Human Services (HHS), Leon Rodriguez
+Topics: Electronic Health Records, Privacy & Security, Department of Health & Human Services (HHS), Leon Rodriguez